 One of the causes of chapped lips is dehydration.
 When your body is dehydrated, your cells dry out.
 Drinking plenty of water rehydrates your cells and helps keep your lips moist and healthy.

 3. Use Lip Balm

 Applying a good lip balm on your lips helps keep in the moisture.
 Use lip balm throughout the day.
 A little warning, though: Many lip balms come in different flavors.
-While this doesn’t seem to raise any concern, the delicious flavors of lip balms can actually tempt the user to lick her/his lips more.
+While this doesn’t seem to raise any concern, the delicious flavors of lip balms can actually tempt the user to lick their lips more.
 As mentioned above, licking your lips is not a good habit.

 What you want to find in a lip balm are certain ingredients that help promote healthy lips.
 Petroleum and beeswax are common ingredients that prevent moisture loss.
 Use lip balms with at least SPF 15 to help protect your lips from the harmful UV rays.
 Experts also suggest using petroleum jelly to heal chapped lips.

 Your lipstick and lip gloss may be doing more harm to you than you’re aware of.
 Alcohol, which is a common ingredient found in cosmetics, takes away natural moisture from your lips.
 The good news is that many manufacturers have developed lipsticks that contain natural oils, such as lanolin and aloe.
 These cosmetics also offer sun protection.